thorikawa/phonetic-alphabet-for-hacker/README.md

 Phonetic Alphabet Mapping is stored as json format in [data](data) folder.
 If you come up with *definitely* better one or different flavored one, pull requests are welcome.

 ### Generator
-You can access Generator HTML [here](http://thorikawa.github.io/phonetic-alphabet-for-hacker/generator.html).
+You can access Generator [here](http://thorikawa.github.io/phonetic-alphabet-for-hacker/generator.html).